shoaeeb/Shoaeeb-s-Browser/FEATURES.md

-# Electron Browser MVP - Features
+# ShoaeebBrowser - Features

-A comprehensive desktop browser built with Electron and plain JavaScript, featuring modern browsing capabilities with a clean, minimal interface.
+A comprehensive desktop browser built with Electron and plain JavaScript, featuring modern browsing capabilities with productivity tools and media support.

 ## 🌐 Core Browsing Features